ysoh286/honours-project-2017/detailed-notes.md

 - Has its own interface (trelliscope = native version, trelliscopeJS allows viewing on the web and sharing as it is an HTMLwidget built upon javascript library called trelliscopejs-lib)
 - Alot of complex features! (might take quite a bit of time to grasp how to use it as well...)
 - Appears to have capabilities of zooming into a plot, but no linking(?) (may need to confirm this)
-- Good example to learn from for if you really want to develop something with trellis graphics in detail for what kind of interactions and things that users might be looking for (It's a bit beyond me...).
+- Good example to learn from for if you really want to develop something with trellis graphics in detail for what kind of interactions and things that users might be looking for (It's a bit beyond me at the moment...)
 - Resources to look at in more detail:
   - [Trelliscope tutorial](http://deltarho.org/docs-trelliscope/#introduction)
   - [TrelliscopeJStutorial](https://hafen.github.io/trelliscopejs/#facet_trelliscope)